hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/visualdg/__init__.md

 1. **Fixtures:**  Added a `mock_graber_data` fixture to provide data for the `Graber` tests.
 Crucially, **replace this placeholder with an actual fixture** if the `Graber` constructor needs real data (e.g., from a file or a database).
 This will allow your test to utilize a predictable, controlled dataset.

-2. **Error Handling:** Included a `test_graber_invalid_input` to demonstrate how to test for exceptions using `pytest.raises`.
+2. **Error Handling:** Included a `test_graber_invalid_input` to demonStarte how to test for exceptions using `pytest.raises`.
 This is crucial for robust testing, showing how your code handles invalid inputs.
 The example uses `KeyError`, but you should replace this with the exception raised by the actual code.

 3. **No Input Test:** Added a `test_graber_no_input` to check that the code handles the case of no input gracefully (e.g., an empty dictionary passed to the constructor).
 This type of test is particularly important for production code.